Analysis: Bank of America leaves Wall Street wondering about next CEO

 They both spoke on condition of anonymity to discuss confidential matters or avoid professional consequences for speaking to the press.

 Headhunters mentioned seven Bank of America executives as contenders: Raul Anaya, Dean Athanasia, Cathy Bessant, Steve Boland, Alastair Borthwick, Jim DeMare and Andy Seig.
-PNC’s Mike Lyons and former SunTrust executive Mark Chancy are also possibilities, they said.
+PNC’s (PNC.N) Mike Lyons and former SunTrust executive Mark Chancy are also possibilities, they said. read more

 Moynihan’s No. 2, Tom Montag, could take charge if his boss had to leave immediately.
 But at 64, Montag is not viewed as a long-term CEO candidate.